raunakbiswas/silver-bars-v3/readme.md

 ### Limitations

 This implementation supports multiple currencies for setting `Price` and `OrderSummary` for different currencies are treated seperately.
-But there is no considerations made while comparing `Price`s based on currency exchange rates.
+But there is no consideration for comparing `Price`s based on currency exchange rates and is beyond the scope of this project.